-Business data represented graphically, as generated by GEOCONCEPT with the Opti-Time solution, help you identify imbalances and discrepancies, and identify the underlying causes.
+Business data represented graphically, as generated by GEOCONCEPT with the solution, help you identify imbalances and discrepancies, and identify the underlying causes.
 The user has immediate access to representations of sub-adjacent data according to different axes (temporal or organisational) and variables (year, quarter, month, week, agency, team, staff member) and can explore this information deeply and constructively.

 Imbalances in workloading shown graphically, prior to smoothing

 This exploratory stage is critical, since the deviations and discrepancies it reveals are often indicative of the real problems you need to address as a matter of urgency, and resolving them may involve decisions that are fundamental to your business and your overall strategy, for example:

 - an uneven distribution of the customer portfolio, that calls for a redesign of the territory breakdown, or different siting of agencies;